-- (a) Shall ensure that the missing person's school is notified within 10 days if the missing person is a juvenile. - 1.
+- Shall ensure that the missing person's school is notified within 10 days if the missing (a) person is a juvenile. - 1.
 The notice shall be in writing and should also include a photograph (Education Code § 49068.6). - 2.
-The investigator should meet with school officials as appropriate to stress the importance of including the notice in the child's student file, along with the investigator's contact information if the school receives a call requesting the transfer of the missing child's files to another school. - (b) Should recontact the reporting party and/or other witnesses within 30 days of the initial report and within 30 days thereafter to keep them informed, as appropriate, and to determine if any additional information has become available. - (c) Should consider contacting other agencies involved in the case to determine if any additional information is available. - (d) Shall verify and update CLETS, NCIC, and any other applicable missing person networks within 30 days of the original entry into the networks and every 30 days thereafter until the missing person is located (34 USC § 41308). - (e) Should continue to make reasonable efforts to locate the missing person and document these efforts at least every 30 days. - (f) Shall maintain a close liaison with state and local child welfare systems and the National Center for Missing and Exploited Children (NCMEC) if the missing person is under the age of 21 and shall promptly notify NCMEC when the person is missing from a foster care family home or childcare institution (34 USC § 41308). - (g) Should make appropriate inquiry with the Coroner. - (h) Should obtain and forward medical and dental records, photos, X-rays, and biological samples pursuant to Penal Code § 14212 and Penal Code § 14250. - (i) Shall attempt to obtain the most recent photograph for persons under 18 years of age if it has not been obtained previously and forward the photograph to California DOJ (Penal Code § 14210) and enter the photograph into applicable missing person networks (34 USC § 41308).
+The investigator should meet with school officials regarding the notice as appropriate to stress the importance of including the notice in the child's student file, along with contact information if the school receives a call requesting the transfer of the missing child's files to another school. - (b) Should recontact the reporting person and/or other witnesses within 30 days of the initial report and within 30 days thereafter to determine if any additional information has become available via the reporting party. - (c) Should consider contacting other agencies involved in the case to determine if any additional information is available. - (d) Shall verify and update CLETS, NCIC, and any other applicable missing person networks within 30 days of the original entry into the networks and every 30 days thereafter until the missing person is located (34 USC § 41308). - Should continue to make reasonable efforts to locate the missing person and document these efforts at least every 30 days. - (f) Shall maintain a close liaison with state and local child welfare systems and the National Center for Missing and Exploited Children® (NCMEC) if the missing person is under the age of 21 and shall promptly notify NCMEC when the person is missing from a foster care family home or childcare institution (34 USC § 41308). - Should make appropriate inquiry with the Coroner. (g) - Should obtain and forward medical and dental records, photos, X-rays, and biological (h) samples pursuant to Penal Code § 14212 and Penal Code § 14250.

-(j) In the case of an at-risk missing person or a person who has been missing for an extended time, should consult with a supervisor regarding seeking federal assistance from the FBI and the U.S. Marshals Service (28 USC § 566).
+- (i) Shall attempt to obtain the most recent photograph for persons under 18 years of age if it has not previously been obtained and forward the photograph to California DOJ (Penal Code § 14210) and enter the photograph into applicable missing person networks (34 USC § 41308). - (i) Should consider making appropriate entries and searches in the National Missing and Unidentified Persons System (NamUs). - In the case of an at-risk missing person or a person who has been missing for an (k) extended time, should consult with a supervisor regarding seeking federal assistance from the FBI and the U.S. Marshals Service (28 USC § 566).

-316.8 WHEN A MISSING PERSON IS FOUND
+317.8 WHEN A MISSING PERSON IS FOUND